-14.2 Typical areas of concern
+Typical areas of concern

-- 14.2.1 Five typical areas of concern are set out below: - (a) physical security - Is personal information contained in hard copy form kept in locked filing cabinets in lockable rooms? - Are there alarm and security systems in place? - Is personal information held in electronic form held in a secure location with limited access based on a need-to-know basis? - Is the storage and movement of files audited and monitored? - (b) logical security - Are the latest technology firewalls, data encryption and anti-intrusion devices installed and running? - Are ICT systems and processes tested regularly? - (c) access and use management - Are there policies in place to restrict access which are administered by a dedicated staff member? - Are staff trained in the privacy policies and procedures? - (d) storage protocols

-- Is there a classification for how documents should be stored, both onsite and offsite? - Are there procedures in place for removal of documents which are no longer to be retained? - (e) internet and/or 'cloud' services providers - Have they demonstrated a robust security system and provided the School with appropriate undertakings, warranties and indemnities to protect and be responsible for the safe keeping of the data? - Are they located offshore and if so where?
+- Five typical areas of concern are set out below: - (a) Physical security - Is personal information contained in hard copy form kept in locked filing cabinets in lockable rooms? - Are there alarm and security systems in place? - Is personal information held in electronic form held in a secure location with limited access based on a need-to-know basis? - Is the storage and movement of files audited and monitored? - (b) Logical security - Are the latest technology firewalls, data encryption and anti-intrusion devices installed and running? - Are ICT systems and processes tested regularly? - (c) Access and use management (both physical and logical) - Are there policies in place to restrict access which are administered by a dedicated staff member? - Are access and use restrictions audited? - Are staff trained in the privacy policies and procedures? - (d) Storage protocols - Is there a classification for how documents should be stored, both onsite and offsite? - Are there procedures in place for removal of documents which are no longer to be retained? - (e) Internet and/or 'cloud' services providers - Have they demonstrated a robust security system and provided the School with appropriate undertakings, warranties and indemnities to protect and be responsible for the safe keeping of the data? - Are they located offshore and if so where?

-14.3 Reasonable steps
+Reasonable steps